 With the above primer on the different types of blinds and the top picks on the market, you’ve got a great foundation for choosing the best blinds for any window.
 However, as every situation is different, there may be some lingering questions.
 Here are answers to a few of the most commonly asked questions about blinds.

 Before trying to DIY blinds yourself, read all the installation instructions.
 In most cases, blinds come with all of the necessary hardware and brackets for installation.
-Simply attach these brackets to the window frame or wall, following the manufacturer’s directions, and then snap the blinds onto the brackets.
-You’ll need a drill, a pencil, a level, and a pair of safety glasses.
+Simply attach these brackets to the window frame or wall and then snap the blinds onto the brackets.
+Be advised that you’ll need a drill, a pencil, a level, and a pair of safety glasses.

-In most cases, there is no way to fix a broken blind.
+In most cases, there is no way to fix broken blinds.
 While it’s possible to replace individually damaged slats in some blinds, once the mechanisms become damaged, or several slats bend, the blinds typically must be replaced.
 To avoid these problems, users should consider cordless or motorized shades since the strings on corded options can snag or catch, potentially causing malfunction and damage.

 Buying the right type of blinds is one of the best ways to keep light from coming through and increasing energy efficiency.
-For instance, if you want no light to get through, choose blackout blinds.
-Just make sure they fit closely within your window frame so you don’t leave any space for sunlight to leak through the sides, top, or bottom.
+For instance, if you want no light to enter the room, choose blackout blinds.
+Then ensure that the blinds fit closely within the window frame without any space for sunlight to leak through the sides, top, or bottom.
 If you currently have venetian blinds, the best way to increase blackout capabilities is to purchase a set of curtains that can be placed in front of the blinds.

 It’s ultimately up to you.
-If you’re into minimalism, grey, wood, or white blinds can be best.
-If you prefer a Scandinavian design, go with neutrals like wood or browns and beiges.
-If you’re going for an eclectic look, choose colorful fabric Roman blinds.
+If you’re into minimalism, gray or white blinds can be best.
+If you prefer a Scandinavian design, go with neutrals like natural wood or browns and beiges.
+For an eclectic look, choose colorful fabric Roman blinds.
 Your design aesthetic will determine what colors work best, but you can also hire an interior designer and ask them to help choose custom blinds.
 However, if you are looking for blinds that aid in privacy and keep out unwanted sunlight, your best bet will always be blackout blinds or roller shades in a dark color like gray, black, or brown.